Claudio Vargas: Major league career

 In January 2009, Vargas signed a 1-year deal with the Los Angeles Dodgers.
 He was expected to compete for a spot in the starting rotation during spring training, however, he suffered an arm injury and began the season on the 60-day disabled list.
 After spending the first three months of the season on the DL, he was activated by the Dodgers on July 3.

 Vargas pitched in middle relief for the Dodgers, until he was traded on July 31 to the Milwaukee Brewers for Minor League catcher Vinny Rottino.

-Vargas pitched in 28 games for the Brewers in 2009, and was 1-0 with a 1.78 ERA.
+Vargas pitched in 28 games for the Brewers in 2009, and was 1–0 with a 1.78 ERA.
 He re-signed with the Brewers for the 2010 season, appearing in 17 games with a 7.32 ERA.
 On May 29, 2010, Vargas was designated for assignment and was released on June 4.

 On June 16 he re-signed with the Los Angeles Dodgers and was assigned to the Triple-A Albuquerque Isotopes.
 He was released on August 16.

 He announced his retirement on June 13, 2011, after he had signed a minor league contract with the Colorado Rockies in the off-season.
 He had an 11.08 ERA in 26 innings with the Triple-A Colorado Springs Sky Sox that season.

 Despite his retirement, Vargas pitched as the closer for the Mexican League's Vaqueros Laguna in 2012.
 Furthermore, the Milwaukee Brewers signed him to a minor league contract in order to fill out the starting rotation at Triple-A Nashville.

 He signed a minor league contract, containing a spring training invitation, with the Toronto Blue Jays in December 2012.
 He started the 2013 season on the roster of the Triple-A Buffalo Bisons.
 He was released on July 22 after posting a 5–7 record and an ERA of 5.86 with the Bisons.

+He returned to the Laguna in the Mexican League for the 2014 season.
+Making 11 starts across 62 innings going 3-3 with a 4.21 ERA and 40 strikeouts.